cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 #Examples

-This appendix provides an example of a COSE full message signature and an example of a COSE_Sign0 message.
+This appendix provides a non-normative example of a COSE full message signature and an example of a COSE_Sign0 message.
 The display format includes "\\" to indicate that the same field continues on the next line, and it includes "|" to separate items within a field.